ebardelli/website/content/posts/2026-02-09-enrollment-projections.md

 Multiple years of data are preferable, with five years being the recommended minimum to calculate more stable survival rates and new student generation rates.

 Below, I show a sample query that processes CALPADS data to create a clean enrollment table.
 This query assumes a folder named `CALPADS` stores the raw CALPADS data, and that all reports are available as separate CSV files with this naming convention: `Enrollment_1_2_[YY]_[YY].csv`.
-The example `SQL` code can be easely adjusted to fit other data formats, as long as the necessary information on school codes, student id, and grade level is included.
+The example `SQL` code can be easily adjusted to fit other data formats, as long as the necessary information on school codes, student id, and grade level is included.

 ```sql {title="Processing Enrollment Data"}
 create or replace temp table enrollment as